asmeurer/blog/posts/playing-with-swift-and-spritekit/index.md

   things every once in a while (so that you can just click the button and have it fixed inline).

-- **Direct interaction with the simulator**: One button will compile your code and start the simulator.
+- **Direct interaction with the iOS Simulator**: One button will compile your code and start the simulator.
 If your target is Mac OS X, it will open the application.